TorAlverMoen/CrapsDiceWPF/README.md

 This application including the graphics was made by Tor Alver Moen.

-It was coded in C# WPF.
+It was coded in C# WPF with [Visual Studio Community](https://visualstudio.microsoft.com/).
 The 3D dice was made with [Blender](https://www.blender.org/) and rendered in [Unreal Engine 5](https://www.unrealengine.com).
 The 2D dice was made with [GIMP - GNU Image Manipulation Program](https://www.gimp.org).

 #### Screenshot: